AndryOut/AutoSubReTimer/Scripts/Migliora il Timing Dei Sub/README.md

 The distance from the first arrow (line's initial timestamp) to the second arrow (first audio peak) falls within the 200-millisecond range.
 If the distance of the audio peak is farther from the line's initial timestamp, you can increase this value.

-What issues might arise if this value is set too high?
-In some cases, if the audio peak is not detected correctly, it may use the next audio peak (as it has more margin), resulting in a line with a part of the spoken audio cut off.

 Value 2 "Peak detection margin before final timestamp (ms)":

 ![1](https://github.com/user-attachments/assets/866a6f7b-59ec-4ed6-b28b-ba44c519c589)

-"600" Changing these values ensures that the detection of the first audio peak of the spoken audio before the line end is identified with more margin.
+This sets a margin to detect the first audio peak of speech before the line’s end timestamp.
+It’s mainly used to remove lead-out from subtitles and then reapply it based on your personal settings.
+(Recommended value: 700)

 Example with 600 milliseconds: